 Risk of breast cancer recurrence varies greatly from person to person and depends on:

 If you are diagnosed with a recurrence, it’s not your fault.
 You did nothing to cause it.

-One major decision you may face with early breast cancer is whether to have a lumpectomy (also called breast conserving surgery) plus radiation therapy or a mastectomy.
+One major decision you may face with early breast cancer is whether to have lumpectomy (also called breast conserving surgery) plus radiation therapy or mastectomy.
 They are equally effective in treating early breast cancer.

 Overall survival is the same for lumpectomy plus radiation therapy versus mastectomy.
 This means both treatments lower the risk of dying (from breast cancer or other cause) by the same amount.